 We further examine the effect of the adapter rank while considering other sources of inference heterogeneity.
-For example, prior work observed that large inputs lead to longer prefill phases and large outputs to much longer decode phases~\cite{dynamollm}.
-Similarly, large batches of requests increases throughput but at the cost of longer decode iterations.
-Figure~\ref{fig:adapter-ttft} shows the TTFT latency for different adapter ranks as we vary the input size of a request, i.e. the number of input tokens, while keeping the output size fixed.
-For this experiment, we keep the adapter weights in GPU memory and isolate prefill performance excluding the adapter loading.
-For all input sizes, TTFT latency varies significantly when we consider different adapter ranks and the rank impact is pronounced as the input size increases.
-Similarly, it can be shown that for large batch sizes different adapter ranks lead to diverse decode latencies for requests with similar input and output sizes. \emph{Overall, we find the adapter rank to be an extra, equally important source of heterogeneity, next to input, output, and batch size.}
+Prior work observed that large inputs lead to longer prefill phases and large outputs to much longer decode phases~\cite{dynamollm}.
+Also, using large batches of requests increases throughput but at the cost of longer decode iterations.
+Figure~\ref{fig:adapter-ttft} shows the TTFT latency for different adapter ranks as we vary the input size of a request (i.e., the number of input tokens), while keeping the output size fixed.
+For this experiment, we keep the adapter weights in GPU memory and isolate prefill performance by excluding adapter loading.
+For all input sizes, TTFT varies significantly across adapter ranks.
+Moreover, the impact of the rank is more pronounced as the input size increases.
+Similarly, it can be shown that, for large batch sizes, different adapter ranks lead to diverse decode latencies for requests with similar input/output sizes.
+Overall, we find adapter rank to be an extra, equally important source of heterogeneity, next to input, output, and batch size.

-Apart from the different ranks, adapters are expected to have skewed popularity as well, following the skewed popularity of different tasks.
-LLM inference is a user-facing service where some tasks receive a substantially larger amount of requests than others and these requests typically arrive in bursts~\cite{dlora-osdi,serverlessllm,dynamollm}.
+Apart from different ranks, adapters have skewed popularity as well, following the skewed popularity of different tasks.
+LLM inference is a user-facing service where some tasks receive a larger amount of requests than others, and these requests typically arrive in bursts~\cite{dlora-osdi,serverlessllm,dynamollm}.
 Next, we will show how this heterogeneity affects various system design decisions, such as which adapter to keep in GPU memory or how to schedule inference requests for different adapters.

 \textbf{Insight \#1:} Adapters are an additional source of heterogeneity in LLM inference that must be managed dynamically.